Don't Travel to These 25 Places in Asia: Here's Why

 12. Langkawi, Malaysia

-While Langkawi is often praised for its beaches, the island has become increasingly overcrowded, especially during peak tourist seasons.
-Overdevelopment, pollution, and the commercialization of once-pristine areas have made it less appealing for those seeking a natural escape.
+While Langkawi is often celebrated for its beaches and natural beauty, it has become increasingly overcrowded, especially during peak tourist seasons.

 13. Chiang Mai, Thailand